- Tumbleweed 2.4.3-1.1

 By default, there are three possible weather requirements: good, bad, and all weather.
 Each requirement is defined by a file containing a list of WWO (https://www.worldweatheronline.com) weather codes, one per line.
 The three default requirements are contained in the files $HOME/.config/vdu_controls/{good,bad,all}.weather.
 Additional weather requirements can be created by using a text editor to create further files.
 The all.weather file exists primarily as a convenient resource that lists all possible codes.

 Because reported current weather conditions may be inaccurate or out of date, it's best to use weather requirements as a coarse measure.
 Going beyond good and bad may not be very practical.
-What's possible might depend on you local weather conditions.
+What's possible might depend on your local weather conditions.

 To ensure wttr.in supplies the weather for your location, please ensure that Settings Location includes a place-name suffix.
 The Settings Location Detect button has been enhanced to fill out a place-name for you.
-Should wttr.in not recognise a place-name, the place-name can be manually edited to something more suitable.
+Should wttr.in not recognize a place-name, the place-name can be manually edited to something more suitable.
 The nearest big city or an airport-code will do, for example: LHR, LAX, JFK.
 You can use a web browser to test a place-name, for example: https://wttr.in/JFK

 When weather requirements are in use, vdu_controls will check that the coordinates in Settings Location are a reasonable match for those returned from wttr.in, a warning will be issued if they are more than 200 km (124 miles) apart.

-Presets - remote control
+Presets - remote control¶

 ps axwww | grep '[/]usr/bin/vdu_controls'